yeungpinghei/yeungpinghei.github.io/README.md

 # An introduction to Generalised Additive Mixed Models (GAMMs)
 <p style="font-size: 24px;">Author: Ping Hei Yeung
   <br>
-Georgetown University
+Affiliation: Georgetown University
   <br>
-May 11, 2023</p>
+Published: May 11, 2023</p>

 ## What is GAMM?
 Generalized Additive Mixed Models (<a href="https://www.taylorfrancis.com/books/mono/10.1201/9781315370279/generalized-additive-models-simon-wood">GAMMs; Wood 2017</a>) are an extension of Generalized Linear Mixed Models that allow for more flexible modeling of nonlinear relationships between the depdendent and independent variables.